GSA/digitalgov.gov/content/communities/communities.md

 ---
 url: /communities/
-type: docs
-layout: 1col
+uid: communities
 date: 2013-11-17 11:12:13 -0400
-title: Communities
+title: 'Communities of Practice'
 summary: 'Communities unite federal teams with over 12,000 memberships across 16 active mission areas&mdash;the largest and most active inter-agency network of transformative federal government managers&mdash;as critical mission hubs that provide a platform for sharing, developing and implementing strategies.
 Their contributions are limitless in their impact, including the introduction of citizen voice platforms like Yelp for public services'

 ---

-Come together, learn from others in government.
+### Come together, learn from others in government.

 Our communities are where people in government come together to learn, share and collaborate to build solutions to common problems and challenges.

 There are more than 10,000 people participating from x agencies/bureaus all across government in 16 areas.
 Our members share resources, work on solutions together and serve as a catalyst for  change in government.

 [See our Community Guidelines.]

-## Communities Roster
+## Our Communities

-**Agile/Lean**: Increasing awareness of the Lean Startup philosophy and agile methodologies, which have proven—in the private and public sector—to increase team performance and customer satisfaction while reducing project risk and cost.
+**[Agile/Lean]({{< link "agile-lean-community-of-practice.md" >}})**: Increasing awareness of the Lean Startup philosophy and Agile methodologies, which have proven—in the private and public sector—to increase team performance and customer satisfaction while reducing project risk and cost.
 [Learn more.]

-**Artificial Intelligence for Citizen Services**: Analyzing, testing and developing shared resources for Artificial Intelligence capabilities to improve performance and accessibility of citizen services.
+**[Artificial Intelligence for Citizen Services](https://www.gsa.gov/technology/government-it-initiatives/emerging-citizen-technology/artificial-intelligence-for-citizen-services)**: Analyzing, testing and developing shared resources for Artificial Intelligence capabilities to improve performance and accessibility of citizen services.
 [Learn more.]

-**Blockchain**: Analyzing, testing, and developing shared resources for distributed ledger technology and its implementation within government to improve transparency, efficiency and trust in data.
+**[Blockchain](https://www.gsa.gov/technology/government-it-initiatives/emerging-citizen-technology/blockchain)**: Analyzing, testing, and developing shared resources for distributed ledger technology and its implementation within government to improve transparency, efficiency and trust in data.
 [Learn more.]

 **BusinessUSA**: Building communities of problem-solvers through open competitions that empower citizens and drive innovation in support of agency missions and the greater good.
 [Learn more.]

-**[Challenges & Prizes]({{< link "challenges-prizes-community.md" >}})**: Building communities of problem-solvers through open competitions that empower citizens and drive innovation in support of agency missions and the greater good.
+**[Challenges & Prizes]({{< link "challenges-prizes-community.md" >}})**: We encourage public participation in crowdsourcing competitions to find innovative government solutions.
 [Learn more.]

 **[Community Solutions]({{< link "community-solutions.md" >}})**: A community of government to provide services to local communities in a holistic and collaborative way by developing innovative and crosscutting partnerships.
 We are experts who help federal, state, local, and regional leaders enhance their relationships with their local communities and create targeted solutions that drive meaningful outcomes.